FAQ Archives Use

 Ordering archival materials

-To order archival materials you need to complete an order slip in the reading room.
-When ordering, please note the retrieval times for archival materials.
-At our Main Reading Room, the retrieval times for requests for materials are 10am and 1pm.
-Unless held in external storage, materials requested after 1pm will be available to view the next working day.
+To order archival materials you need to complete an order slip provided in the Reading Room.
+Please note the retrieval times for archival materials at 10 am and 1 pm.
+Unless held in external storage, the materials will be available to view the same opening day.

 To order copies or scans etc., you first need to submit a request.
-As a rule, our Access Regulations allow for the provision of 20 copied pages per person and per topic in any given year.
-It may be possible, though, to make other arrangements in individual cases.
+As a rule, our Reading Room Regulations allow for the provision of 50 copied pages per person and per topic in any given year.
+Individual case arrangements are possible on request.

 We are unable to provide scans or copies where this contravenes copyright restrictions or is contrary to our own guidelines on the conservation and preservation of materials.
 If your request for copies is not granted, you will be informed of the reasons by the responsible member of staff.

-The preparation of the copies or scans takes an average of 14 days.
+The preparation of the copies or scans takes an average of 14 days unless permissions from copyright holders are required.

-In this case, you have to complete and sign your reader registration form together with a copy/scan request, and submit both forms by post.
+Yes, it's possible.
+In this case, you have to complete and sign your reader registration form together with a copy/scan request, and submit both forms by post or email.
+Please make sure that the application form is completely filled out and signed.

-No. Under copyright law and our guidelines on the conservation and preservation of materials, photographing or copying materials in our reading rooms is not permitted.
+No. Under copyright law and our guidelines on the conservation and preservation of materials, photographing or copying materials in our Reading Rooms by visitors is not permitted.

 To research the holdings in a particular archive, either select the particular archive from the dropdown menu under ‘Archives department’ (Archivabteilung) or click on ‘overview of archives’ (Bestandsübersicht) at the top left, and enter the name of the archive or collection in the field ‘free text search’ (Freitextsuche).
 The archive or collection you are looking for then appears in the tree view (Bestandsbaum).
 If you click on the name of the archive or collection in the tree view, the right-hand window displays the individual items with their call numbers.
 If you click on the small plus sign next to the name of the archive or collection in the tree view, the tree is expanded to show the classifications in the holdings.
 Here, you can also filter your search by selecting individual categories such as ‘letters’ (please choose German terms).
 In this case, the right-hand window only displays the items in your selected category.